flatironinstitute/mountainsort5/docs/scheme1.md

 * Detect spikes in the preprocessed traces
 * Extract spike snippets
-* Cluster snippets using isosplit6 and the branch method (includes PCA dimension reduction)
+* Cluster snippets using isosplit6 and the subdivision method (includes PCA dimension reduction)
 * Use cluster templates to align snippets for a second pass of clustering
-* Cluster aligned snippets using isosplit6 and the branch method in a second pass
+* Cluster aligned snippets using isosplit6 and the subdivision method in a second pass

-The branch method of clustering is described above.
+The subdivision method of clustering is described above.

 [Learn more about Isosplit](https://github.com/magland/isosplit6)